marcesquerra/moonads/README.md

 This provides a mechanism for components that want to be able to compose monads, and don't want to worry about *how*, to depend on the type class.

+**ALSO**, it provides a proof that a particular composition can be performed at compile time: if an instance of `ComposableMonad` for `B` is available in scope, that means the composition can happen.

 Currently Moonads has two sets of implementations:

 1. `import moonads.composers.monadT._`